-Information Systems supports cable television and streaming services.
+Students have access to IS-supported cable television and streaming services.
 All residence hall rooms are equipped with cable TV connections and/or the ability to stream cable TV.
-Cable and/or streaming services provide access to campus information, news, weather, select HDTV channels and DVR recording via Stream2 (https://is.wfu.edu/services/stream2/).
+Available to students on- and off-campus, Cable and streaming services (https://is.wfu.edu/services/stream2/) provide access to on demand and scheduled cable network programming as well as local campus information channels and recording storage for every account.
+Student gaming and other entertainment devices are permitted and may be networked through a special wireless service specifically reserved for these more non-standard devices.